WayneNtkM/Stocxel/README.md

 # StocXcel

-until now: app focused on stock prices for Brazil.
+Until now: app focused on stock prices for Brazil.
 This is a Next.js(https://nextjs.org/) project utilizing tRPC for data fething, written with typescript and styled with tailwindcss.
+Future feats: fixed income calculator, login, investment portfolio based on stocks and segments bought by the user.

+## OBJECTIVE

 App link: https://stocxel.vercel.app (mobile css only - for now)